On the Complexity of Quantum Field Theory: Complexity of QFT actions

 \subsection{Complexity of actions -- general QFTs}

-For theories with only scalar fields, we have found that the format and degree of the Lagrangian may provide a good measure of QFT complexity.
+For theories with only scalar fields, we have found that the format and degree of the Lagrangian, defined by means of a Pfaffian chain, may provide a good measure of QFT complexity.
 We now extend this discussion to more general theories, including gauge fields, fermions, and non-trivial target spaces.
 This generalization will lead to a number of conceptual challenges for complexity, and along the way we will discuss how some of these challenges may be resolved.

 \paragraph{Abelian gauge theories.} Continuing with bosonic theories for now, let us start by discussing abelian gauge theories.
 In particular, consider $d$-dimensional $\text{U}(1)$ gauge field $A_\mu$, described by the Lagrangian